 With a fantastic cocktail bar, superb staff and wonderful food, this is worthy of a pilgrimage across Suffolk or beyond.
 The team will happily cater beautifully for Veggies and Vegans but make sure you book early as this place gets full every Saturday night.

-See also Mizu Noodle Bar.
-Around the corner, this is a great place for a quick bite to eat.
-Expect long table seating, quick service and delicious asian food.
+See also: Mizu Noodle Bar – Around the corner from Aqua 8, this is a great place for a quick bite to eat.
+Expect long table seating, quick service, and delicious Asian food.

 2. Maison Talbooth – Dedham

 The original great Suffolk restaurant.
 Nestling precariously close to the Essex border, this is proper old school dining.
 The Talbooth is a beautiful old beamed building that oozes charm and sophistication but can lead to a bump on the head if you are too tall!